sejal-jagtap/de_sql_guidebook/README.md

 GROUP BY p.paper_id;
 ```

-Q. How can authors be sequentially ordered?
+### Q. How can authors be sequentially ordered?

 **12. ROW_NUMBER(), Window Functions**

+Explanation:
+The ROW_NUMBER() function is used to generate a sequential number for each row ordered by author name.

 ```sql
 SELECT